webplatform/docs/svg/elements/filter/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|SVG filter effects apply graphics operations such as blurs and color transformations to a source graphic.
-Filters may be applied to presentational SVG elements as well as on grouping elements like <g>.
-The <code>filter</code> element specifies the position, dimensions, resolution and units for a filter effect. <code>filter</code>elements typically have multiple child elements that combine together to create the final graphics effects.}}
+Filters may be applied to presentational SVG elements as well as to grouping elements like <g>.
+The <code>filter</code> element specifies the position, dimensions, resolution and units for a filter effect. <code>filter</code> elements typically have multiple child elements that specify filter primitives that combine together to create the final graphics effect.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGFilterElement
 |Content=An SVG filter applies a graphics effect to an SVG element.
 In SVG 1.1, the range of available graphics effects includes blurs, convolutions, color curve manipulation, cross-component color transfers, erosion effects, blending, compositing and more.
 The <code>filter</code> element declares a filter effect and are usually included in the <code>defs</code> section of an SVG XML document.
 The filter element contains a set of child elements that specify the individual graphics operations or "filter primitives" that comprise that filter operation.
 Filter effects are applied to an SVG element by adding a <code>filter</code> property, set to the id of the desired filter element.